-Outstanding Claims Liability
+Outstanding Claims Liability (including the Payment Package)

 The outstanding claims liability is measured as the central estimate of the present value of expected future claims payments plus a risk margin.

 The expected future payments include those in relation to claims reported but not yet paid; claims incurred but not reported (IBNR); claims incurred but not enough reported (IBNER); and estimated claims handling costs.